Number of regions created by random chords in the circle: Introduction

 \subsection{Computer simulation}

-Let's do a computer simulation to see how distribution of the number of regions looks like when $n$ i.i.d. chords are drawn from the above model for large $n$.
+Let's do a computer simulation to see what does the distribution of the number of regions look like when $n$ i.i.d. chords are drawn from the above model for large $n$.
 Consider the probability density function

 Again, we will assume the left endpoint is uniformly distributed on the circumference of the circle.
 We draw 100 i.i.d chords from $f(\theta)$ in the circle and count the number of regions.
-The process is repeated 1000 times and we plot the result into a histogram, which is shown in Figure 2.
+The process is repeated 1000 times and we plot the result into a histogram, which is shown in Figure 3.

 The histogram appears to be a normal distribution.
 To test this hypothesis, we do a Kolmogorov–Smirnov test \cite{massey1951kolmogorov} on the distribution.
 To find the expected value and standard deviation of the regions, we need to borrow the results from equation (12) and (13) in the following sections.
 In this case, the expected value is 2576 and the standard deviation is 144.3.
 After normalizing the distribution and putting it into the (KS) test, we get statistic = 0.03 and p-value = 0.29, which is larger than 0.05.
 Therefore, the null hypothesis cannot be rejected.
 The cumulative distributions of the number of regions and normal distribution are shown in Figure 3.